What Is General Waste?: Find Out How To Improve Recycling And Cut Costs

 What is general waste?: Waster makes no illusions about our commitment to boosting recycling and reducing your waste management spend.
 We do this for two general reasons; a commitment to helping the environment and planet and a realisation that reducing our customers overall costs is the surest way to keep customers happy and ensure they remain with Waster (after all – on our flexible 30 day agreements, it is vital to keep customers happy and their costs under control!).

-General waste is basically any waste that is not collected as a recycling stream – i.e. a dedicated recycling bin such as commingled recycling (bottles and cans) or Paper and Cardboard and is commonly dumped at landfill by your waste company.
+A general waste definition in this context is basically any waste that is not collected as a recycling stream – i.e. a dedicated recycling bin such as commingled recycling (bottles and cans) or Paper and Cardboard and is commonly dumped at landfill by your waste company.

 The negative impacts on the environment of dumping at landfill are numerous – a misuse of potential recyclable resources in your waste and also the decomposition causes copious amounts of environmentally impacting methane.

-We propose that for your business you should consider general waste to be anything that you are not having collected in a dedicated recycling collection.
+We propose that for your business you should consider a general waste definition (general waste meaning) to be anything that you are not having collected in a dedicated recycling collection.

 What is general waste – easy steps to reduce waste to landfill and minimise costs.